mcmah309/error_set/README.md

 A concise way to define errors and ergonomically coerce a subset into a superset with with just `.into()` or `?`.
+Managing errors is no longer a tedious process.

 `error_set` was inspired by zig's [error set](https://ziglang.org/documentation/master/#Error-Set-Type) and works functionally the same.